The Percentage of Open Source Code in Proprietary Apps is Rising - Slashdot

 Easy for you to say when the output of "mvn dependency:tree -Dverbose" doesn't include over two thousand lines of output.

-Also huge selection bias (Score:4, Insightful)
+Also huge selection bias (Score:5, Insightful)

 When you know, or think, that your application has some open source code in it, you use Black Duck to catalog the open source code.